Prepare: One-Week Out

 During the first days after your arrival, you may be overwhelmed with jet lag, settling into a new house and culture, while also understanding how to navigate in the city and prepare for the beginning of your program.
 Here are a few items and advices to take into consideration to make the start of your journey a smoother and exciting time:

 • Check the weather.
 August and early September can be a period of intense wildfires.
-Be prepared for possible extreme air conditions and evacuation plans: https://wildfire.oregon.gov/prepare.
+Be prepared for possible extreme air conditions and evacuation plans.
+See the State of Oregon's website.

 • The fall season is wet and cold starting as early as October.
 Bring warm clothes, a rain jacket, an umbrella, water-proof shoes.
 You can also find very cheap second-handed clothing at thrift shops around town, such as Goodwill.

 • Bring currency in dollars.
-During your first days you might not have a bank account, so it is wise to bring some dollars to spend on furniture, transportation, grocery and other emergences while you wait for bank cards to arrive.
+During your first days you might not have a bank account, so it is wise to bring some dollars to spend on furniture, transportation, groceries, and other emergencies while you wait for bank cards to arrive.

 • Check the main grocery shops and pharmacies around you.
 Some markets can be more expensive than others, such as Sundance and Market of Choice.
 Usually the cheapest markets, such as Winco and Walmart, are located in the edges of the city, far from campus, but they can be accessible by bus.
 Safeway and Albertsons are an average-cost market you can find nearby.